 Echinacea Magnus Superior Description

 Magnus Superior Coneflower is the best of the more traditional coneflowers.
-This award winner has large deep pink-purple daisy-like blooms, dark sturdy stems, and a fantastic plant habit.
+This award winner has large, deep pink-purple, daisy-like blooms, on dark sturdy stems, and a fantastic plant habit.

 Drought tolerant once established, the showy blooms on this deer proof perennial will brighten up any spot in a sunny or part shade site.